DISCOUNT on the July 19 departure

 Hiljača and Our Last Evening in Žut

-We set sail again toward Žut, one of the archipelago’s largest islands, dotted with bays such as Hiljača.
+We set sail again toward Žut, one of the archipelago’s largest islands, dotted with bays like Hiljača.
 Here we treat ourselves to one last swim, some sun on deck, and the pleasure of a clear, calm sea.
-In the afternoon, we head to our evening anchorage in Žut, surrounded by warm lights, a dinner with a view of the water, and the island’s lovely nautical atmosphere.
+In the afternoon, we head to our evening anchorage in Žut, surrounded by warm lights, a waterfront dinner, and the island’s lovely nautical atmosphere.
 Overnight stay in the bay or at the marina.

 Sixth day

-We bid farewell to the Croatian islands and set course for San Benedetto del Tronto, tackling the final crossing of the Adriatic.
-It’s a day of open sea, wind, and offshore sailing, to be savored to the fullest as we once again enjoy the rhythm of a sailing vacation between Croatia and Italy.
-Between relaxing on deck and taking one last look at the blue waters, we arrive in the evening at the port of San Benedetto del Tronto, where we spend our final night on board at the marina.
+We bid farewell to the Croatian islands and set course for San Benedetto del Tronto, embarking on our final crossing of the Adriatic.
+It’s a day of open sea, wind, and offshore sailing—a day to savor to the fullest, once again taking in the rhythm of a sailing vacation between Croatia and Italy.
+Between relaxing on deck and taking one last look at the blue waters, we arrive in the evening at the port of San Benedetto del Tronto, where we spend our final night aboard in the marina.

 Seventh day

-After our last breakfast on board, it’s time to disembark in San Benedetto del Tronto in the morning.
-We leave behind a week of crossings, dives in crystal-clear bays, snorkeling, nights at anchor, sunsets over the Kornati , and stops in small Croatian ports.
-What remains is the joy of life on board, the slow pace of sailing, and that sense of freedom that makes a sailing vacation in Croatia.
+After our final breakfast on board, it’s time to disembark in San Benedetto del Tronto this morning.
+We leave behind a week filled with crossings, dips in crystal-clear bays, snorkeling, nights at anchor, sunsets over the Kornati Islands, and stops in small Croatian ports.
+What remains is the joy of life on board, the slow pace of sailing, and that sense of freedom that makes a sailing vacation in Croatia so special.

 There are both free and paid parking lots in the area near the port.